gomander/sveltekit-gh-actions-cloud-run/README.md

 ## Dockerfile

 The Dockerfile is super basic, as Vite and Rollup do all the hard work getting the app production-ready.
-All it does is run `index.js` in the built app in a Debian image with a long-term support Node.js version installed as the `node` user.
+All it does is install production dependencies and run `index.js` in the built app in a Debian image with a long-term support Node.js version installed as the `node` user.

 ## Google Cloud Platform project setup